leewtai/leewtai.github.io/courses/stat_computing/README.md

 ## What we didn't cover
+- How to "think backwards"
+- Everything CS
-- Data bases
+  - Databases
   - Algorithms
   - Computational complexity

 {% include lib/mathjax.html %}